 \paragraph{\mup\ Can Fail to Model Expressive Preconditioners Even at Initialization.} \Cref{fig:width-scaling} shows \mup\ fails the coordinate check for SOAP even at the start of training.
 In \Cref{app:soap-finite-width}, we trace this failure again to the infinite-width limit's inability to capture realistic finite-width behavior of expressive matrix preconditioners.
 Specifically, the eigenbasis-projected gradient is sparse in the infinite-width limit but dense for realistic finite widths and large batch sizes.
 See detailed findings in \Cref{app:soap-finite-width}.

-\paragraph{Blocking and Spectral Normalization Mitigates Finite-Width Deviations.} Fortunately, we find that both above failure modes of \mup\ at finite-width transfer can be effectively mitigated by two simple approaches: blocking and explicit spectral normalization.
-When using a fixed block size, typically done to reduce the Shampoo optimizer overhead \citep{shi2023distributed,anil2020scalable}, the preconditioner only operates on fixed-sized blocks, leaving less room for non-trivial finite-$D$ scaling, which only scales the number of indepedently preconditioned blocks. \Cref{fig:block-scaling} (left) shows that by applying blocking we restore good learning rate transfer in \mup\ for SOAP, Shampoo and Shampoo$^2$ with Adam-grafting, and observe a milder decrease in feature update size in late training.
+\paragraph{Blocking and Spectral Normalization Mitigate Finite-Width Deviations.} Fortunately, we find that both above failure modes of \mup\ at finite-width transfer can be effectively mitigated by two simple approaches: blocking and explicit spectral normalization.
+When using a fixed block size, typically done to reduce the Shampoo optimizer overhead \citep{shi2023distributed,anil2020scalable}, the preconditioner only operates on fixed-sized blocks, leaving less room for non-trivial finite-$D$ scaling, which only scales the number of independently preconditioned blocks. \Cref{fig:block-scaling} (left) shows that by applying blocking we restore good learning rate transfer in \mup\ for SOAP, Shampoo and Shampoo$^2$ with Adam-grafting, and observe a milder decrease in feature update size in late training.

-Spectral normalization, as proposed in \citep{large2024scalable}, normalizes the update spectral norm to \emph{exactly}, rather than asymptotically, $\sqrt{\dout/\din},$ a strictly stronger constraint than \mup\ \citep{yang2023spectral} that can accommodate precisely the kind of finite-width deviations we have observed. \Cref{fig:block-scaling} (right) shows spectral normalization transfer learning rate equally well or better than \mup\ and achieves markedly more consistent feature update in late training.
+Spectral normalization, as proposed in \citep{large2024scalable}, normalizes the update spectral norm to \emph{exactly} (rather than asymptotically) $\sqrt{\dout/\din},$ a strictly stronger constraint than \mup\ \citep{yang2023spectral} that can accommodate precisely the kind of finite-width deviations we have observed. \Cref{fig:block-scaling} (right) shows spectral normalization transfers learning rates equally well or better than \mup\ and achieves markedly more consistent feature updates in late training.
 Implemented with online power iteration, this normalization requires only two matrix-vector multiplies per layer per step \citep{large2024scalable}, a tiny overhead for matrix-preconditioned optimizers.
 We provide experiment and implementation details in \Cref{app:spectral-normalization}.